Annual Salary

 You'll also need experience of working with children or vulnerable adults.

-Some courses may expect you go into therapy yourself during your training.
+Some courses may expect you to go into therapy yourself during your training.
 This is to help you deal with any issues that may affect you as a therapist, as well as to experience therapy from a client's point of view.

 You'll usually need: